Digital Nomad Life in Scheveningen, The Netherlands

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Scheveningen, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger family home.
 Next, you should start your search online.
 Websites like Funda.nl, Pararius.nl, and Expatica.com provide listings for rental properties in the Netherlands, including Scheveningen.
 These websites allow you to filter your search based on your preferences such as location, price range, size, and type of property.
 You can also consider hiring a real estate agent who specializes in the Scheveningen area.
 They can help you navigate the local market, arrange viewings, and negotiate contracts.
 However, keep in mind that this service usually comes with a fee.
 Another option is to join local community groups or forums online.
 Websites like Facebook and Meetup often have groups for expats or new residents in specific areas.
 These can be a great resource for finding available rentals, getting advice, and learning about the local area.
 Once you've found a potential place, make sure to visit it in person before making any commitments.
 Check the condition of the property, the amenities, and the surrounding area.
 It's also a good idea to meet the landlord or property manager if possible.
 Finally, once you've found a place you like, you'll need to sign a rental agreement.
 Make sure to read this carefully and understand all the terms before signing.
 If you're not fluent in Dutch, you might want to get a translation or ask for help from a Dutch-speaking friend or a legal professional.
-Remember, finding a place to live can take time, so start your search well in advance of your move," remarked one member in Scheveningen.
+Remember, finding a place to live can take time, so start your search well in advance of your move," said one person in Scheveningen.

 What do people appreciate most about the culture in Scheveningen?

 "Expats in Scheveningen, appreciate the friendly and welcoming nature of the locals.
 They love the relaxed pace of life and the emphasis on work-life balance that is deeply ingrained in the Dutch culture.
 The cleanliness and safety of the city is also highly appreciated.
 They enjoy the rich history and the beautiful architecture of Scheveningen, as well as the vibrant arts scene.
 The accessibility and efficiency of public transportation is another aspect that expats value.
 They also appreciate the Dutch emphasis on environmental sustainability, visible in the widespread use of bicycles and recycling programs.
 The local cuisine, particularly the fresh seafood, is another highlight for many expats.
-Lastly, the proximity to the beach and the outdoor lifestyle it promotes is something that many expats in Scheveningen cherish," explained one expat living in Scheveningen, The Netherlands.
+Lastly, the proximity to the beach and the outdoor lifestyle it promotes is something that many expats in Scheveningen cherish," said one expat in Scheveningen.

 What do people find most challenging about the culture in Scheveningen?

 "Expats in Scheveningen may find the Dutch directness challenging as it can sometimes come across as blunt or rude.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and official matters are conducted in Dutch.
 The Dutch culture of consensus, where everyone's opinion is considered before making a decision, can be frustrating for those used to a more hierarchical decision-making process.
 The weather, particularly the cold, rainy winters, can also be a challenge for expats from warmer climates.
-Lastly, the Dutch emphasis on work-life balance, while generally positive, can be difficult for those used to a culture of long working hours and high-pressure jobs," said one person in Scheveningen.
+Lastly, the Dutch emphasis on work-life balance, while generally positive, can be difficult for those used to a culture of long working hours and high-pressure jobs," said one expat in Scheveningen.

 What residency documents or visas did I need if I will be in Scheveningen for a while?

 "If you are planning to stay in Scheveningen for a period longer than 90 days, you will need to apply for a long-term visa, also known as an MVV (Machtiging tot Voorlopig Verblijf).
 This visa allows you to enter the Netherlands as a potential resident rather than a tourist.
 In addition to the MVV, you will also need to apply for a residence permit.
 The type of residence permit you need depends on the purpose of your stay.
 For example, if you are planning to work in the Netherlands, you will need a residence permit for 'labour as a highly skilled migrant'.
 If you are planning to join a family member or spouse, you will need a residence permit for 'family reasons'.
 You will also need to register with the local municipality in Scheveningen as soon as you have a place of residence.
 You will need to provide your passport, birth certificate, and proof of residence (like a rental contract).
 If you are a citizen of the European Union, the European Economic Area or Switzerland, you do not need a visa or residence permit to stay in the Netherlands.
 However, you still need to register with the local municipality if you are planning to stay longer than four months.
 Please note that the requirements may vary depending on your nationality, the purpose of your stay, and other factors.
-Therefore, it is recommended to check the most current information with the Dutch embassy or consulate in your home country," explained one person living in Scheveningen, The Netherlands.
+Therefore, it is recommended to check the most current information with the Dutch embassy or consulate in your home country," said one person in Scheveningen.

 Get Quote